jasonaaronwilson/omni-archive/README.md

 utf-8).

-Values are either base-16 encoded integers (using lower-case digits "a" through "f" possibly with a leading "-" and then possibly with a leading "0" digits) or are meant to be treated as utf-8 strings (for example to hold the file-name).
+Values are either base-16 encoded integers (using lower-case digits "a" through "f" possibly with a leading "-" and then possibly with one or more leading "0" digits) or are meant to be treated as utf-8 strings (for example to hold the file-name).

 When parsing values to integers, readers should handle at least all numbers representable in a 64bit 2's complement signed number (so up